lukemoore66/roc/README.md

 ## Getting Started

-Download the entire git folder i.e. use the 'Clone or Download' button above, then unzip everything to a folder of your choice and run roc.exe.
+Click the 'Releases' button above, download your desired version, then unzip everything to a folder of your choice and run roc.exe.
 You will then be presented with a prompt.

 To begin, type: